goco-inc/graphql-activerecord/README.md

 end
 ```

-Then in your query file
+Then in your query file:
 ```ruby
 Types::QueryType = GraphQL::ObjectType.define do
   name "Query"